 - An introduction that summarizes the proposal and hooks the audience

 - The problem you’re tackling

 - Why this is the best course of action

 - The time and resource commitment (potentially including budget)

-- A conclusion which reinforces your proposal
+- A conclusion that reinforces your proposal

-Remember to pose all of the evidence and points you’ve gathered from the perspective of what your audience cares about and in language they understand.
+Remember to pose all of the evidence and points you’ve gathered from the perspective of what your audience cares about and in a language they understand.
 When you’re pitching to a team manager, colleague, or the CEO, they need to be able to see why they should care about the proposal and why it’s the best thing they can do to solve the problem.

 Once you’ve got this outline done, it’s time to move on and learn how to write a proposal.

 ✍️ Clear, concise writing: Keep it simple, stupid!

 When it comes to writing a proposal, your structure should look something like this: